Kaspersky Lab: Market assessments and reception

 According to 2016 reviews in PC Magazine, Kaspersky AntiVirus and competitor Bitdefender were both consistently ranked at the top in independent competitive tests.
 PC Magazine's own malware and phishing tests showed similar results.
 Noted pros — “bonus security tools” and a large number of Kaspersky Total Security features, including password management, encryption and parental control software.
 Minuses — scanning took longer than expected.
 The product received high scores in lab tests for antivirus, antiphishing and other features and “average” scores in tests for antivirus and spam filtering.

 Kaspersky's 2013 Endpoint Security for Windows product was the top-ranked enterprise antivirus software in a competitive test by Dennis Technology Labs, followed by Symantec Endpoint Protection.
-AV-Comparatives awarded Kaspersky "Product of the Year" for 2015, based on the number of high scores it received throughout the year on a wide range of tests.
+AV-Comparatives awarded Kaspersky "Product of the Year" for 2015.
 (Note: Bitdefender received the same number of high scores; Kaspersky was chosen arbitrarily between the two as a matter of tie-breaking.
 The two companies both tend to tie for the top position in competitive tests.)
 PC Magazine praised the software's features, but said it lacked policy management and deployment options.
 Kaspersky's parental control software has been praised by PC Magazine for its “very affordable parental control and monitoring,” software content filtering, child profiles, social media monitoring and other features.
 Downsides noted: some features only available for iOS or Android.

 The anti-virus software testing group AV-Comparatives gave the Windows XP version of Kaspersky AV an "Advanced+" rating (its highest) in both its February 2008 on-demand detection test (with the fourth highest detection rate among 16 products tested).
 However, in the Retrospective/Proactive Test May 2008, Kaspersky received the "Standard" rating, detecting 21% of new malware with 1-month old signatures and receiving a substantial amount of false positives.

 The firewall included in Kaspersky Internet Security 7.0 got a "Very Good" rating in Matousec's Firewall challenge, with a result of 85%.
 Kaspersky Anti-Virus 7.0 has achieved a 6.5 result out of 8 in the Anti Malware Labs rootkit detection test.
 It has also achieved a 31 out of 33 detection of polymorphic viruses and a 97% result in the self-protection test.